 Nowadays we may see plastic tubing running through the woods to bring in the sap instead of buckets.
 This is just one of the modern efficiencies that have been incorporated into this age old ritual.
 While technologies have changed to improve the efficiency of sugaring, the quality of the product remains the same if not better.

 Maple syrup is graded by color, flavor, and clarity.
-All table syrup is Grade A and all syrup must be the same density.
-Grade A-Light Amber maple syrup is "light" in color with a delicate flavor and requires considerable skill to make.
+Syrups will either be graded as Golden, Amber, Dark, or Very Dark.
+Golden maple syrup is "light" in color with a delicate flavor and requires considerable skill to make.
 It is usually made from the earlier "runs" when the sugar content is highest and daytime temperatures keep the sap cool.
-Grade A-Medium Amber has a richer flavor and Dark Amber, popular for cooking, is even stronger.
+Amber has a richer flavor, while Dark and Very Dark are very strong or rubust and are popular for cooking.
 Pure maple syrup contains no additives or preservatives.

 On average, you need 40 gallons of sap to produce one gallon of maple syrup.